Tom Holland: 2018–2021: Commercial success

 Holland reprised his role as Spider-Man in Avengers: Infinity War (2018) and its follow-up Avengers: Endgame (2019), which were filmed back-to-back.
-The pictures each earned more than $2 billion, and Endgame briefly became the highest-grossing film of all time.
-(Note: Avengers: Endgame remained the highest-grossing film for two years until it was surpassed by Avatar (2009) after a 2021 re-release in China.)
-Holland followed with the sequel Spider-Man: Far From Home (2019), which widely received positive reviews and became the first Spider-Man film to earn $1 billion, finishing as the fourth-highest grosser of 2019.
+The pictures each earned more than $2 billion and Endgame became the highest-grossing film of all time, a status it held for two years.
+(Note: Avengers: Endgame remained the highest-grossing film for two years until it was surpassed by Avatar (2009) following a 2021 re-release in China.)
+Holland followed with the sequel Spider-Man: Far From Home (2019), which received positive reviews and became the first Spider-Man film to earn $1 billion, finishing as the fourth-highest grosser of 2019.
 Ben Travis of Empire magazine found Holland "a note-perfect Spider-Man — still funnier and more believably teenage" than Maguire and Garfield who previously portrayed the character.
 Travis wrote, "Holland never loses the ebullient spark that makes him one of the MCU's most endearing figures."
 Holland received a third consecutive Saturn Award for Best Performance by a Younger Actor for Far From Home, having previously won for Civil War and Homecoming.
 He voiced roles in the Blue Sky Studios animation Spies in Disguise (2019), the live-action film Dolittle (2020), and the Pixar animated film Onward (2020).
 The last two were with his MCU co-stars Robert Downey Jr. and Chris Pratt, respectively.
 Made on lucrative budgets, all three films underperformed at the box-office.